kyoussef777/kyoussef-blog/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## 👨‍💼 About Kamal Youssef
+## 👨‍💼 Kamal Youssef

-Platform Security Engineer & Software Engineering Lead with expertise in:
+Platform Security Engineer with expertise in:
 - 🔒 DevSecOps and Infrastructure Security
 - ☁️ AWS Cloud Architecture and Automation
 - 👥 Engineering Team Leadership